8 Best Freshservice Connectors for IT Service Management

 • Limited customization for complex workflows

-• Each step in a Zap consumes a task (costs add up)
+• Each step in a Zap consumes a task (costs add up fast with multi-step workflows)

 • Not ideal for enterprise-grade integrations